taoteh1221/Open_Crypto_Tracker/README.txt

 INSTALLATION AND SETUP

+IMPORTANT NOTES: YOU WILL BE PROMPTED TO CREATE AN ADMIN LOGIN (FOR SECURITY OF THE ADMIN AREA), #WHEN YOU FIRST RUN THIS APP#.
+IT'S #HIGHLY RECOMMENDED TO DO THIS IMMEDIATELY#, ESPECIALLY ON PUBLIC FACING / KNOWN SERVERS, #OR SOMEBODY ELSE MAY BEAT YOU TO IT#.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Command to install / upgrade everything automatically on a Raspberry Pi (an affordable low power single board computer)...